Kick Boxer: Critical reception

 J. Doyle Wallis of DVD Talk gave the film a score of 2.5 out of 5 stars and criticizes it as an apparent imitator of Once Upon a Time in China.
 Paul Bramhall of City on Fire gave the film a score of 7.5/10 and praises the film's action choreography and creativity and singles out Yen Shi-kwan's performance.
-Andrew Saroch of Far East Films gave the film of score of 4 out of 5 stars, praising the film action choreography and describes Yuen Biao's performance as "charming", and notes how the film's apparent budget constraints did detract the quality of the film.
+Andrew Saroch of Far East Films gave the film of score of 4 out of 5 stars, praising the film's action choreography and describes Yuen Biao's performance as "charming", and notes how the film's apparent budget constraints did not detract from the quality of the film.
 Hong Kong Film Net gave the film a score of 6 out of 10, noting its generic plot with the action scenes being the film's saving grace.

 Box office

 The film grossed a total of HK$7,606,886 at the Hong Kong box office during its theatrical run from 6 to 17 February 1993.